MarcL/djcruze.co.uk/src/pages/podcasts/2005-09-30-something-fresh.md

   - podcast
 ---

 You may remember a while ago that I talked about some ideas I had for the website to keep things fresh.
-Well finally I've managed to get things up and running in my studio and you'll find something quite exciting happening&#8230;
+Well finally I've managed to get things up and running in my studio and you'll find something quite exciting happening...

 **_What is it then?_**